serkannpolatt/REAL-LIFE-AI-PROJECTS/Multi-Agent Detailed Financial System/README.md

 ## 📊 Overview

-FinAgents is an advanced financial portfolio analysis system that leverages multiple specialized AI agents to deliver comprehensive investment insights.
+Multi-Agent Detailed Financial System is an advanced financial portfolio analysis system that leverages multiple specialized AI agents to deliver comprehensive investment insights.
 By simulating a team of financial professionals, each with their own expertise, the system provides:

 - 📈 Detailed risk assessments and mitigation strategies
 - 🌎 In-depth market analyses and sector-specific recommendations